edmundhung/conform/packages/conform-react/README.md

 ### useFieldset

-This hook can be used to monitor the state of each field and help fields configuration.
+This hook can be used to monitor the state of each field and help configuration.
 It lets you:

 1. Capturing errors at the form/fieldset level, removing the need to setup invalid handler on each field.
-2. Defining config in one central place. e.g. name, default value and constraint, then distributing it to each field using the [conform](#conform) helpers.
+2. Defining config in one central place. e.g. name, default value and constraint, then distributing it to each field with the [conform](#conform) helpers.

 ```tsx
 import { useForm, useFieldset } from '@conform-to/react';